One question that many cannabidiol (CBD) users have is the amount of time this hemp oil extract will stay in the human body.

-This is critical because, although many CBD products have been found to have positive effects for conditions such as chronic pain relief, anxiety, cancer, epilepsy, multiple sclerosis, and Alzheimer’s , it also contain trace amounts of THC, or tetrahydrocannabinol.
+This is critical because, although many CBD products have been found to be very popular with consumers, it also contain trace amounts of THC, or tetrahydrocannabinol.

 THC is the chemical extract from hemp plants that causes psychoactive effects.
 It is also the substance that can result in a positive drug test.

 Therefore, the short answer to concerns about how this can impact a drug test is, as long as the CBD product doesn’t contain THC, there are no worries says Barry Sample, the Director of Science of Science and Technology for Quest Diagnostics, a diagnostic agency that offers drug testing services.

 However, where it gets a bit sticky is if you use high doses of CBD oil that has THC in it.
 In this case, the drug screening could pick up enough THC to provide a positive result.
 This is true whether it is a urine test or blood.

 Frequency of use is another factor that could make you test positive as the more often you take CBD oils containing THC, the more likely it is that the THC will build up in your system enough to affect the test result.

 Another reason people will ask, “How long does CBD stay in the system?” has to do with how long it can provide relief from certain medical conditions.

 Again, there are many factors to consider when determining how long CBD stays.
 One is the amount of CBD you take since higher doses will likely stay in your system longer.